 As a consequence Mr Nicholls is projecting that organisational capacity to deal with crisis will be one of the major defining features of survival in the new crisis-ridden world.

 ‘Crisis media preparation will be the new insurance for businesses and organisations.
-It’s an essential service now and trying to run an organisation without it will be like a transport company sending their fleet onto the streets with coverage,’ said Mr Nicholls.
+It’s an essential service now and trying to run an organisation without it will be like a transport company sending their fleet onto the streets without coverage,’ said Mr Nicholls.

 ‘Crisis media enquiries are spiking right now off the back of a disastrous start to 2020 but if people think we’re going to be living with any sort of repose or certainty in the next five decades and beyond is sticking their head in the sand.